cowpod/docker-certbot-dns-cloudflare/README.md

 # Docker image for Certbot with Clouflare DNS challenge

-Certificates are located in /etc/letsencrypt/
+- Compatible with Cloudflare via API Token as of June 30 2024.

-Attempts to renew every 12 hours
+- Attempts to renew certificates every 12 hours.
+- Supports multiple domains.
+- Certificates are placed in /certs, in format [domain].crt (full certificate chain) and [domain].key (private key).
+  - Compatible with the [nginx-proxy image](https://github.com/nginx-proxy/nginx-proxy).
+Refer to [nginx-proxy's SSL Support documentation](https://github.com/nginx-proxy/nginx-proxy/tree/main/docs#ssl-support) for details on how to do this.

-### Variables
+## Variables

 | Variables              | Description                   |
 |------------------------|-------------------------------|